richardTowers/verify-tech-docs/source/documentation/ms/msWorks.md

 the same identity provider.

-When an identity provider verifies a user's identity, they assign a unique persistent identifier to that user.
-The identity provider sends the persistent identifier to the Matching Service Adapter, via the hub.
+When an identity provider verifies a user's identity, they assign a unique persistent identifier (PID) to that user.
+The identity provider sends the PID to the MSA, via the hub.
-The Matching Service Adapter then hashes the persistent identifier.
+The MSA then hashes the PID.

-Cycle 0 matches the user's [hashed persistent identifier](#glossary-hashed-PID) to an existing hashed persistent identifier in the local matching datastore.
+Cycle 0 matches the user's [hashed persistent identifier](#glossary-hashed-PID) to an existing hashed PID in your datastore.
 This succeeds only if the user has previously been matched by your service with the same identity provider.
-The first time a new user is matched (with cycle 1), the hashed persistent identifier is written to the local matching datastore.
+The first time a new user is matched (with cycle 1), the hashed PID is written to the local matching datastore.
 It is then used for subsequent cycle 0 matches.

 #### Cycle 1: matching dataset match